MichaelTolchinsky/de-stock-data/README.md

 ## Features:

 - **Data Acquisition:** Fetches the latest stock market data from an external API (e.g., Alpha Vantage) using Python scripts.
-- **Data Storage:** Stores the acquired stock data in a SQLite database for efficient data retrieval and management. (will move to postgres/mongo container)
+- **Data Storage:** Stores the acquired stock data in a PostgreSQL database for efficient data retrieval and management.
 - **Data Processing:** Processes the raw stock data to perform various transformations, calculations, and analytics.
 - **Automated Workflow:** Utilizes Apache Airflow for task scheduling and orchestration.